halfak/WMF-Fundraising-task/README.md

 # Fundraising Modeling Task

-This project contains code and instructions for completing the Wikimedia Foundation's task for new Research Analyst.
+This project contains code and instructions for completing the Wikimedia Foundation's task for our open Research Analyst position.

 To complete the task, read the following problem description and edit ``task.R`` as needed.
 Submit your solution to ahalfaker@wikimedia.org.